Potty Training Accidents: What’s Normal (and When to Worry)

 Long-term, accidents should be the exception, not the norm.
 They may still happen during illness, tiredness, big changes, or exciting outings and that’s expected.

 What’s important isn’t perfection, but direction.
-Progress should be moving forward overall, not staying stuck in the same place for weeks.
+Progress should be moving forward over time, not staying stuck in the same place for weeks.

 When Accidents Might Be a Sign to Pause (Not Push)